Engarif3/MenuCraft/README.md

 ## Features

-- CRUD operations for recipes (dishes)
-- Category management for menu items
-  [comment]: <> - Cart functionality for adding dishes and managing quantities
+- CRUD operations for dishes and categories
-  [comment]: <> - Payment processing
 - RESTful API implementation for front-end
 - Dockerized setup for development and production environments
 - MariaDB database integration